awslabs/aws-solutions-constructs/CONTRIBUTING.md

    changes along the way, but try to avoid conflating multiple features.
 Eventually all these are going to go into a single commit, so you can use that to frame your scope.
-* If your change introduces a new construct, take a look at the our [aws-apigateway-lambd Construct](https://github.com/awslabs/aws-solutions-constructs/tree/master/source/patterns/%40aws-solutions-constructs/aws-apigateway-lambda) for an explanation of the L3 patterns we use.
+* If your change introduces a new construct, take a look at the our [aws-apigateway-lambda Construct](https://github.com/awslabs/aws-solutions-constructs/tree/master/source/patterns/%40aws-solutions-constructs/aws-apigateway-lambda) for an explanation of the L3 patterns we use.
   Feel free to start your contribution by copy&pasting files from that project, and then edit and rename them as appropriate - it might be easier to get started that way.